North American Wood Duck

 - Shortly after hatching, young Wood Ducks jump out of their nest and land on the ground or in the water.
 They can survive a jump of up to 50 feet!

-- Wood Ducks are protected by the US Migratory Bird Treaty Act.
+- The US Migratory Bird Treaty Act protects Wood Ducks.
 It is illegal to possess these ducks, any part of their bodies, their nests, or their eggs without a permit.

 - Why don’t the ducks at Cosley Zoo fly out of the pond?
 They are pinioned, which means that a bone in their wing has been removed to prevent them from flying.